 Once we reached Gill’s Rock we parked and strolled along the shore and entered one of the shops at a marina there by the name of Simply Scandinavian.
 The owner was a delightful lady who was beginning the process of preparing the shop for the winter season when the shop would be closed until the spring.
 We chatted with her for a while but resisted the temptation to purchase anything although her shop was filled with some interesting gift items.
 Helen let me know however that shopping was still on the list of the day’s activities.

 In addition to the Fish Boils, Door County is also known for cherry growing and, as we worked our way back to Rawley Point, I was told that we were going to Seaquist Orchard Farm Market, a cherry farm store she had noticed as we passed through Sister Bay.
 Somehow I missed that–maybe I was looking at the goats, but I love all things cherry so I was all in.

 After parking in front of the large store, I entered thinking that we were going to purchase a couple of jars of jam to send to the grandchildren.
 That thought was soon dispelled when Helen grabbed a large grocery cart and set out to fill it.
 I followed along in order to keep a lid on things, but soon got swept up in a feeding frenzy as we passed aisle after aisle of cherry goodies.
 We managed to get out of there in less than three figures at the cash register (whew).

 After a quiet drive back to Rawley Point, all that was left of a lovely day was pizza at the lighthouse and a quiet evening listening to the waves roll in.
-Please visit the Picture Gallery when it is posted on Tuesday, and come back next week when we will post the details of our second day in Door County and our tour of Lambeau Field.
+Please visit the Picture Gallery (link here), and come back next week when we will post the details of our second day in Door County and our tour of Lambeau Field.

 We’re lovin’ this retirement gig…and Easin’ Along in this beautiful country of ours makes it so much fun.